 That’s right, instead of boosting posts, they recommended that we start creating ads through Facebook Ads Manager.
 Keep in mind, this is not new to us, and we expected them to say this.
 We have created ads through Ads Manager before.
-However, it’s not the route we normally take for them due to the type of content we publish on their page.
+In fact, you can check out our ultimate Facebook Ads Guide if you’re new to navigating Ads Manager and creating an ad.
+However, it’s not the route we normally take for this client due to the type of content we publish on their page and their goals.

 The Facebook consultant noted that engagement through boosting posts does not guarantee success, which is true.
 However, if you’re focused on brand awareness in particular, engagement is still positive, and you’ll want to continue to grow your Facebook audience and engagement over time.
 We do believe that Ads Manager is the way to go when trying to run a longer campaign, especially if you’re looking for leads or some type of conversion.
 You might want to look into Facebook lead ads, which will help you with a number of marketing objectives, but especially knowing your audience.
 If your objectives include market research, customer feedback, or even increasing conversions, Facebook lead ads may be the right solution.

 The Facebook expert then quickly ran us through an overview of using Ads Manager at the campaign level.
-If you’re going to do this, you’ll definitely want to create a Facebook pixel so that Facebook can help capture your audience – it’s almost like having a camera on your website.
+If you’re going to do this, you’ll definitely want to create a Facebook pixel so that Facebook can help capture your audience.
+Using the pixel is almost like having a camera on your website.
 Once you have the pixel, Facebook saves that data.
 When you go to choose an audience segment for your campaign, you can choose traffic from your website.
 This way, you won’t have to add detailed targeting – you can focus on the audience that already has an interest in your business and has been on your website before.

 Try using Facebook Carousel ads.